 Outwardly, an apparently simple villager, yet also capable of filling the place of the late priest, his mentor, during the terrifying downward spiral of the Black Death.
 A time when the death toll was so heavy that all must have feared for their own survival.
 John’s eldest child Edith, inherits his strength and holds the family together through turbulent times, culminating in the Peasant’s Revolt.
 The young king’s fear and revenge threatened any excited young man who might have followed the meetings from town to town until they reached the rising industrial city of Salisbury.
 The newly built spire of the cathedral gleamed in sunlight, mocking the furies at street level.
 Incensed by the monstrous poll tax furious rebels provoked a military crackdown.
 Even the deafening racket of the weaving shops had been silenced till order was restored.
 But revenge was taken brutally for the remainder of a long, bloody summer.

-King’s Mercy, a sequel to White Clyffe set at the end of the same century, will soon be submitted for publishing.
-A group of farmers, market traders, a clothier have all survived the dangers of the Peasant’s Revolt, yet still feel threatened by the young King’s revenge.
+At the opening of this story, a group of farmers market traders a clothier have all survived the Peasant’s Revolt, yet still feel threatened by the young king’s revenge.

 A poor widow lost her husband and son in the violence, a farmer’s son from White Clyffe swept up in the excitement was arrested in Salisbury at the height of the rebellion and has not been seen since, a clothier abandoned his established business near Bridgewater fearing suspicion of involvement, conspiracy.